Undergraduate Course: Business Research Methods I: Introduction to Data Analysis (BUST08033)

 |Additional Information (Assessment)

-The examination for BRM 1 will take place in 2nd Semester and will count for 70%
+The examination for BRM I will count for 60%.

 Resit examination 100%.